Forge Language Overview

 };

-color(dir) is called on ray misses in render, ray, and path.
+color(dir) is called on ray misses in the main renderer and in depth.

 Status